One is a super powerful games machine, with PC-like specifications, the other a more affordable alternative. So which should you save up for?

-That's why we've put together a handy guide to help you decide which next-gen Xbox is the best for you.
+We've put together a handy guide to help you decide which next-gen Xbox could suit you best.

 - Xbox Series X: Black finish, black controller, 301 x 151 x 151mm, 4.5kgs